bibek0923/Numerical-Methods/README.md

 # Numerical-Methods
-This repository contains code for different numerical methods problems in C.
+This repository contains code for different numerical methods problems in C programming language.